Strongly Sublinear Algorithms for Testing Pattern Freeness: Gridding

 \section{Gridding}

-In this section, we describe a procedure that we call Gridding, which is a common component to all our algorithms.
-A similar procedure was used by Newman and Varma~\cite{NV20} for LIS estimation.
-The output of this procedure, given a parameter $m \leq n$, is an $m \times m$ grid of boxes that partitions either $G_n$ or a region inside of it, with the property that the density of each box is well controlled.
+In this section, we describe an algorithm that we call Gridding (\cref{proc:preprocess}), which is a common subroutine to all our algorithms.
+The output of Gridding, given oracle access to the function $f:[n] \to \R$ and a parameter $m \leq n$, is an $m \times m$ grid of boxes that partitions either the grid $G_n$ defined by $f$ or a region inside of it into boxes, with the property that the density of each box, which we define below, is well controlled.